 A: No, but you will be offered a visitor packet.

 A: If you believe that Jesus Christ is your Lord and Savior, you are welcome to participate in communion.
 We serve communion on the first Sunday of every month.

 Q: What kinds of hymns do you sing?
 What instrument do you use?

 A: At the Traditional Worship Service, we primarily sing hymns from The United Methodist Hymnal which has a good mixture of traditional and more contemporary hymns.
 At the Praise and Prayer TIme, we primarily use The Faith We Sing which is a newer supplement to The United Methodist Hymnal.
 Hymn accompaniment is usually done on piano at the Praise and Prayer Time and on our Moeller Pipe Organ at the Traditional Worship Service.
 We do use other instruments for special music.

 Q: Is the building accessible for physically challenged people?

 A: The building is completely handicapped accessible.
 The elevator entrance on Glasgow Street gives full access to each level in the building.
 Click on the Directions tab to see an aerial photo of the church with the elevator entrance delineated.
 We have a wireless hearing system in the sanctuary.
 Simply ask any usher for one.
-Large print bulletins are available.
-Request one from a greeter.
+We print our bulletins in larger type to make them more easily readable.